 Developer sourcing across all three platforms works best as a layered workflow, not a pick-one decision.
 The practical takeaway is that each platform serves a different stage:

-For a deep dive on GitHub’s strengths and limitations as a sourcing channel, see our complete guide to GitHub recruiting.
+GitHub’s strengths and limitations as a sourcing channel get the full treatment in our complete guide to GitHub recruiting.

 When Does Stack Overflow Sourcing Hit Its Limits?

 Most users don’t actively participate.
 According to the 2025 Developer Survey, 68% of engineers do not participate or rarely participate in Q&A. Another 30.9% have never posted a single answer.
-That means the vast majority of talent on the platform - even those who visit daily - have thin or empty profiles.
-You’re only reaching the vocal minority.
+Even among daily visitors, the vast majority have thin or empty profiles.
+Sourcing on Stack Overflow means working with the vocal minority, not the silent majority.

 No built-in messaging or recruiting tools.
 Since the Jobs shutdown in 2022, there’s no way to contact developers directly through Stack Overflow.
 Every outreach requires finding contact info elsewhere first.
 The community also has strict anti-spam norms - sending unsolicited recruiting messages through Stack Overflow’s comment system will get you flagged.